 The EPA started by putting together an advisory committee with representatives from environmental groups, industry, and other interested parties—except members of the animal-protection community.
 Then, on the advice of its committee, the EPA expanded the scope of its EDSP to examine not only estrogen-like effects but also effects on androgen and thyroid hormones.
-Then the EPA took it even further by vastly expanding the program’s scope beyond testing on rats to include toxicity testing not only on fish and amphibians but also potentially on birds and invertebrates as well.
+Because of concerns about endocrine effects on wildlife from chemicals entering the environment, the EPA also extended testing beyond rats to include fish and amphibians and potentially birds and invertebrates as well.

 How Does the Program Work?

-To assess the chemicals, the EPA has devised a two-tiered testing program to assess the approximately 10,000 chemicals slated to be screened for endocrine disruption.
-The Tier 1 screening assays consist of five in vitro (cell-based) and six in vivo (animal) assays (the Tier 1 battery) and are intended to identify chemicals that may have the potential to cause endocrine disruption.
+The EPA devised a two-tiered testing program to assess the approximately 10,000 chemicals slated to be screened for endocrine disruption.
+The Tier 1 screening tests consist of five in vitro (non-animal cell-based) and six in vivo (animal) tests and are intended to identify chemicals that may have the potential to cause endocrine disruption.
 Any chemicals that display possible impacts are then further evaluated with additional animal testing in Tier 2, which is designed to confirm the adverse endocrine effects on animals and determine at what dose the chemical affects the endocrine system.
 Tier 2 tests are animal-intensive reproductive studies that consume thousands of rats, fish, birds, and amphibians.

 What Are Some Criticisms of the Program?

 PETA and other stakeholders have criticized many aspects of the program, including a failure to validate adequately many of the Tier 1 tests.
 Validation is a process through which a test method is evaluated to determine whether the information that it produces is reliable, reproducible, and relevant to humans.
 Test-method validation is a prerequisite for sound science, and in the case of the EDSP, it is also required by law.
 The Food Quality Protection Act of 1996 states that only appropriate validated test systems can be used in the program.
 Interestingly, prior to the EDSP, only non-animal tests were required to undergo validation.
 (The dozens of animal tests that have been used for decades were never validated.)